NREL/HPC/languages/julia/how-to-guides/install-HSL-and-Ipopt.md

 We will use COIN-OR's [coinbrew](https://github.com/coin-or/coinbrew) repo to build Ipopt along with the dependencies ASL, HSL and Mumps libraries.

-1. `module load gcc/8.2.0 mkl conda`
+1. `module load gcc/8.4.0 mkl`
-2. clone (or download) the [coinbrew](https://github.com/coin-or/coinbrew) repo
+2. Clone (or download) the [coinbrew](https://github.com/coin-or/coinbrew) repo.
+If you download the repo you may have to change the permissions on the `coinbrew` *script* before using it: `chmod u+x coinbrew/coinbrew`
 3. cd into the directory
-4. `./coinbrew fetch Ipopt:stable/3.13`
+4. `./coinbrew fetch Ipopt@stable/3.13`
-    * this fetches the branch `stable/3.13` of the Ipopt repository as well as the dependencies COIN-OR repositories `ThirdParty-ASL`, `ThirdParty-HSL` and `ThirdParty-Mumps`
+    * This fetches the branch `stable/3.13` of the Ipopt repository as well as the dependencies COIN-OR repositories `ThirdParty-ASL`, `ThirdParty-HSL` and `ThirdParty-Mumps` (other versions of Ipopt can also be downloaded in this manner)
 5. `cd ThirdParty/HSL`
-6. copy the HSL source code to the current directory and unpack it
+6. Copy the HSL source code to the current directory and unpack it
-7. create a link called `coinhsl` that points to the HSL source code (or rename the directory)
+7. Create a link called `coinhsl` that points to the HSL source code (or rename the directory)
 8. Go back to coinbrew root directory: `cd ../..`
 9. Configure and build everything:
 `./coinbrew build Ipopt --disable-java --prefix="${MYAPPS}" --with-metis-cflags="-I${MYINC}" --with-metis-lflags="-L${MYLIB} -lmetis" --with-lapack-lflags="-L${MKLROOT}/lib/intel64 -Wl,--no-as-needed -lmkl_rt -lpthread -lm -ldl" --with-lapack-cflags="-m64 -I${MKLROOT}/include" ADD_CFLAGS="-march=skylake-avx512" ADD_FCFLAGS="-march=skylake-avx512" ADD_FFLAGS="-march=skylake-avx512"`